Pacific Budget package prioritises homes, health and Dawn Raids history

 Read More

-The is to generate, preserve, raise awareness and pass on knowledge of this time in New Zealand's history.
+The aim is to generate, preserve, raise awareness and pass on knowledge of this time in New Zealand's history.

 The money will also be used for initiatives to produce a historical account report - led by the Ministry for Pacific Peoples - as well as a fund for Pasifika artists and historians to complete professional arts and history projects and an online Pacific histories platform.